First Day Off To College + Huge Surprise

 I was so fired up; new school, people, life, hope, and opportunities were opening up for me.
 All I needed to do was get my pal’s company to install a new sound system.
 I had a habit with all cars in my life to do just that: upgrade my music system.

 I was a terrible student, I attribute that to my new found freedom, all I did daily was play tennis and practice team tennis as one of the players.
-The other was dating, parting, driving to Malibu mountains, getting high with my friend Ken, oh and learn to play the xylophone.
+The other was dating, parting, driving to the Malibu mountains, getting high with my friend Ken, oh, and learn to play the xylophone.
 I took a class just so I could learn my favorite instrument.

 The only thing I regret is I should’ve got a personalized license plate with one word…………………………………………………… IDIOT